nvieras/NeBla/README.md

-# **Portable device and mobile application for the detection of ultraviolet radiation in real-time with a low-cost Arduino sensor.**
+# **Portable device and mobile application for the detection of ultraviolet radiation in real time with a low cost sensor in Arduino.**

 **The UV READER mobile application is implemented with Bootstrap and Jquery as a framework, its main screen shows the status of the sensor whether or not it is connected to the application.
 It also has the last recorded connection and a speedometer that shows the UV radiation index in real-time, with a measurement every second and a delay of one second every three hours.**
 **As for the design of the UV speedometer, a JavaScript library called “Gauge.min.js” is used.